You can track 200 tasks and still miss the important ones

 airfocus

 airfocus offers customizable prioritization systems [17].
-You can use pre-built templates (RICE, weighted scoring, Kano model) or build custom scoring criteria specific to your business context.
+You can use pre-built templates (RICE, weighted scoring, or the Kano model — which scores features by whether they are basic requirements, performance differentiators, or delight factors) or build custom scoring criteria specific to your business context.

 The visual Priority Chart plots items on a 2×2 matrix (effort vs. value) with drag-and-drop repositioning, making trade-offs visible during planning discussions where the MoSCoW method and similar frameworks earn their keep.